Trump Says Republicans Need To 'Get Tougher And Fight' On Impeachment

 "Sure, I mean show me something that is a crime," Graham also told Axios.
 "If you could show me that, you know, Trump actually was engaging in a quid pro quo outside the phone call, that would be very disturbing."

 Graham broke with Trump last week over his decision to withdraw U.S. troops from Syria — which made way for Turkey's invasion of the country that has put Kurdish allies in grave danger.
-That's another decision where many Republican lawmakers have questioned the president.
+That's another decision that led many Republican lawmakers to question the president.

 Trump also defended the initial choice of hosting next year's G-7 summit at his Doral resort outside Miami, though he later withdrew that decision late Saturday amid heavy criticism of self-dealing.
-Though Trump blamed Democrats and the media for stoking the controversy, there was, in fact, plenty of reticence from Republicans.
+Though Trump blamed Democrats and the media for stoking the controversy, there was, in fact, plenty of private pushback from Republicans.

 Former New Jersey Gov. Chris Christie said Sunday on ABC's This Week that picking Doral was an "unforced error" and that Trump had "no choice" but to reverse course.